canvasxyz/canvas-docs/docs/formats.md

 Action payloads are encoded according to EIP-712, and signed using signTypedData_v4.
 Session payloads are encoded using SIWE.

-_TODO: Exact mapping to the SIWE signature string._
+_TODO: Explain exact mapping to the SIWE signature string._

 ### Cosmos